salbang/QuantTrading/weight/dealing_covariance_rank_deficiency/dealing_covariance_rank_deficiency.md

 where $U$ is an $m \times m$ orthogonal matrix, S is an $m \times m$ matrix with singular values on the diagonal in descending order (i.e., $s_i \ge s_j\space for\space i > j$), and $V$ is an $n\times m$ matrix where each columns are in unit length and are mutually orthogonal, i.e.,  $V^TV = I_m$, where $I_m$ is an identity matrix of size $m\times m$.

 The rank you would like to best approximate the covariance is up to your discretion.
 You may decide the rank based on the variance that the approximation can explain.
-For instance, if you want to make the approximation explain at least 95% of the empirical covariance, you may find the smallest $k$ which satisfies $\sum_i^k s_i^2 \ge 0.95 * \sum_i^m s_i^2$.
+For instance, if you want to make the approximation explain at least 95% of the empirical covariance, you may find the smallest $k$ which satisfies ${\sum}_i^k s_i^2 \ge 0.95 * {\sum_i}^m s_i^2$.

 Assuming $k$ is decided, the approximation to the covariance is